jazzyfresh/koan-lang/README.md

 --------------------------------

-The general idea is that our language has no words, but still is a koan in itself.
+The general idea is that our language has **no words**, but still is a koan in itself.
 Let's start with some sample code.

     // Java                                c: koan
     if (x%5 == 0) {                        ??: x%5 == 0 ? x += 2